 We drain, clean, and refill the Mount Tabor reservoirs on a regular schedule.
 We do this to protect the quality of the nonpotable water in the reservoirs and to conduct inspections of reservoir conditions.
 The current schedule for draining, cleaning, and refilling the reservoirs follows.

 - Cleanings every second year: We purposefully delayed the annual cleaning of Reservoir 5 in 2018 until March 2019 to learn more about what would happen if the reservoirs were cleaned every two years rather than annually.
 This reduced the overall amount of water drained and needed to refill the reservoir, and no negative water qualities were observed or reported during that time.
+We cleaned the reservoirs again in 2021.
 Going forward, each reservoir will be cleaned every two years.
+The next cleaning is expected to take place in 2023.

 - Fewer reservoir refills during dry months: During 2019, we explored what would happen if we stopped refilling the water in Reservoir 5 during the dry summer months, when the City was supplementing its water supply with groundwater from the Columbia South Shore Well Field.
 We monitored how water evaporation affected the look of the reservoir to make sure that the historic views were not compromised.
 At its lowest, Reservoir 5 was 71.5 percent full on November 18, 2019, which is within an allowable range.